reneghosh/reneghosh.github.io/index.md

 My music is released under the name of my one-man-band, Satellite Ray.

-I'm currently working on an album of all-electronic music.
-I'm making all the music from a phone app and recording vocals separately.
+I'm currently working on an electronic music album.
+I started making the music from a phone app but have since switched to live-coding platforms.

 {% for track in site.music %}
 {{track}}